Sialitech/label-siali/docs/source/guide/notion-faq.md

 ### Check labeling configuration

-[Label Studio offers a very flexible labeling configuration interface](https://docs.heartex.com/guide/setup.html#Set-up-the-labeling-interface-for-your-project) that allows you to combine various input / output data formats and apply custom styles and layouts.
+[Siali Label offers a very flexible labeling configuration interface](https://docs.heartex.com/guide/setup.html#Set-up-the-labeling-interface-for-your-project) that allows you to combine various input / output data formats and apply custom styles and layouts.
 For example, users can specify a custom layout by injecting CSS code using [`<Style>`](https://docs.heartex.com/tags/style.html)[ component](https://docs.heartex.com/tags/style.html).
 At the same time, improperly built style definitions can interfere and break some parts of in-app layout.

 To locate a browser-specific error, please try to open tasks in another browser (e.g. Chrome).